 The liver is connected to the abdominal cavity via numerous peritoneal ligaments:

-- Ligamentum hepatoduodenale: Contains the ductus choledochus (right), the vena portae hepatis (posterior) and the arteria hepatica propria (anterior on the left).
+- Ligamentum hepatoduodenale contains the ductus choledochus (right), the vena portae hepatis (posterior) and the arteria hepatica propria (anterior on the left).
 The lesser omentum (omentum minus) is formed by the ligamentum hepatoduodenale and the ligamentum hepatogastricum (peritoneal ligament extending between the liver and the small curvature of the stomach).

-- Ligamentum teres hepatis: (Represents the desolate umbilical vein (v. umbilicalis)
+- Ligamentum teres hepatis represents the desolate umbilical vein (v. umbilicalis).

-- Ligamentum venosum: Represents the desolate ductus venosus.
+- Ligamentum venosum represents the desolate ductus venosus.

 Microscopic Anatomy of the Liver

-The liver is divided into three units: the central vein lobule, the portal vein lobule and the acinus of the liver.
+The liver is divided into 3 units: the central vein lobule, the portal vein lobule and the acinus of the liver.
 The central vein lobule is clearly designated morphologically, whereas the remaining units are functional.